-units on all levels, and with enough State funding in 2019 and 2020 to carry out hundreds of thousands of tubal ligation sterilization procedures.182 ii) Intrauterine Device Placements
+units on all levels, and with enough State funding in 2019 and 2020 to carry out hundreds of thousands of tubal ligation sterilization procedures.
+182 ii) Intrauterine Device Placements

-In 2018, Xinjiang had the highest net IUD placements of any region in China (calculated as placements minus removals), despite comprising 1.8 percent of China's population.183 XUAR family planning departments reportedly summon Uyghur women for mandatory gynecological examinations, where they can be forcibly fitted with IUDs.184 The IUDs procured by XUAR's Health Commission are designed so that they can only be removed by State-approved surgeries, where unauthorized procedures result in prison terms and fines.185 By 2019, XUAR planned to subject at least 80 percent of women of childbearing age in Southern XUAR to sterilizations or IUD placements.186 iii) Birth Prevention Measures in Detention
+In 2018, Xinjiang had the highest net IUD placements of any region in China (calculated as placements minus removals), despite comprising 1.8 percent of China's population.
+XUAR family planning departments reportedly summon Uyghur women for mandatory gynecological examinations, where they can be forcibly fitted with IUDs.
+184 The IUDs procured by XUAR's Health Commission are designed so that they can only be removed by State-approved surgeries, where unauthorized procedures result in prison terms and fines.
+By 2019, XUAR planned to subject at least 80 percent of women of childbearing age in Southern XUAR to sterilizations or IUD placements.

+iii) Birth Prevention Measures in Detention

-The forced birth prevention campaign within the internment camps is also corroborated in detail by a number of former female detainees187 who have testified to being forcibly fitted with IUDs upon detention, a procedure that is reportedly required for all women at the camps,188 or, if pregnant, undergoing an abortion.189 Eyewitness accounts testify to the regular administration of blood tests, unknown injections, and testified to being repeatedly kicked in their lower stomach during interrogations.191s of concentration.190 Detainees have iv) Mass Internment Intended to Halt Uyghur Births
+The forced birth prevention campaign within the internment camps is also corroborated in detail by a number of former female detainees187 who have testified to being forcibly fitted with IUDs upon detention, a procedure that is reportedly required for all women at the camps,188 or, if pregnant, undergoing an abortion.189 Eyewitness accounts testify to the regular administration of blood tests, unknown injections, and medication, which stop menstrual cycles and cause exhaustion and loss of concentration.190 Detainees have testified to being repeatedly kicked in their lower stomach during interrogations.191 iv) Mass Internment Intended to Halt Uyghur Births